aiven/terraform-provider-aiven/docs/resources/flink_job.md

 - **project** (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
 - **service_name** (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
 - **statement** (String) The SQL statement to define the job.
 This property cannot be changed, doing so forces recreation of the resource.
-- **table_id** (List of String) A list of table ids that are required in the job runtime.
+- **table_ids** (List of String) A list of table ids that are required in the job runtime.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Optional